-The Marraro Prize is one of three annual awards for the best book or article on Italy established by Howard R. Marraro (b.
+The Marraro Prize is one of three annual awards for the best book on Italy established by Howard R. Marraro (b.
 1897), a historian of Italian culture.
 Marraro made bequests to the American Historical Association, the American Catholic Historical Association, and the Society for Italian Historical Studies to allow each association to award a prize.
 The American Historical Association administers the competition for all three awards.
 See the list of past recipients.
 The general rules for submission are:

-- Books or articles with an imprint of 2013 are eligible for the 2014 award.
+- Books with an imprint of 2014 are eligible for the 2015 award.

 - Nominators must complete the online Data Collection Form for each book submitted.

 - One copy of each entry must be sent to each of the following committee members and clearly labeled “Marraro Prize Entry.”
-Electronic copies may be sent to committee members who have indicated they will accept them.
+Electronic copies may be sent only to committee members who have indicated they will accept them.

-Please Note: Entries must be postmarked or transmitted by May 15, 2014, to be eligible for the 2014 competition.
+Please Note: Entries must be postmarked or transmitted by May 15, 2015, to be eligible for the 2015 competition.
 Entries will not be returned.
-Recipients will be announced at the January 2–5, 2015, AHA annual meeting in New York City.
+Recipients will be announced at the January 2016 AHA annual meeting in Atlanta.

-For questions, please contact the Prize Administrator, or call 202-544-2422.
+For questions, please contact the Prize Administrator.